Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

 The contract we are going to build in this tutorial is going to act as a classic piggy bank.
 Everyone should be able to put money in the form of GTU into it, but only the owner can smash it and retrieve the GTU inside.
-Once the piggy bank has been smashed, it should not be possible to add money to it.
+Once the piggy bank has been smashed, it should not be possible to add GTU to it.

 .. todo::